 A Patient’s Guide to Bleeding Gums

 Any patient suffering from sore or bleeding gums will no doubt be distressed by the experience.
-It’s uncomfortable and unpleasant, which is why Pure Periodontics is dedicated to helping their customers keep good oral hygiene standards.
-What many forget is that oral health doesn’t start and end with the teeth themselves, the surrounding tissue is also subject to infection and disease as well, and there are numerous bleeding gums treatment.
-If not properly cared for, gums can cause considerable irritation to anyone unlucky enough to find them inflamed.
+It’s uncomfortable and unpleasant, which is why Pure Periodontics is dedicated to helping their patient’s prevent bleeding gums.
+It is important to remember that oral health doesn’t start and end with the teeth themselves.
+The surrounding tissue is also subject to infection and disease as well, If not properly cared for, gums can cause considerable irritation to anyone unlucky enough to find them inflamed.

 Why are my gums bleeding

-There are number of reasons for this, but they all involve a form of laceration.
+There are number of reasons why gums bleed.
 The least common examples are where healthy gums and tissues are cut by a sharp object, perhaps a toothbrush with a worn away end or an unexpected bone in a piece of food.
 In this case, the best case of action is to wait for the wound to heal and be sure to maintain a healthy environment with good brushing habits.

 How to stop bleeding gums

-The first step is the most obvious one and it involves looking after your teeth in a more responsible way.
-Brushing and flossing three times a day is going to help prevent that bacteria from forming in the first place and generally ensure that you need to spend less time in the dentist’s chair.
-Helping to disrupt the buildup of plaque bacteria will stop it from accumulate and cause damage.
+The first step is the most obvious one and it involves looking after your teeth and gums more effectively brushing last thing at night and on one other occasion, and cleaning between the teeth everyday with interdental brushes or floss is going to help prevent the bacteria from forming in the first place and generally ensure that you need to spend less time in the dentist’s chair.
+Helping to disrupt the buildup of plaque bacteria will stop it from accumulating and causing damage.
 What many fail to realise is that you’re cleaning your mouth, not disinfecting it so it’s a constant job.

-If you have agitated your gums to the point where infection has occurred, you will need bleeding gums treatment from a periodontist.
-What you’ll need depends on how severe the infection has become.
-Treatment for gingivitis is fairly simple, and involves cleaning plaque and calculus from the gum line.
-It can’t be done at home and requires a session with a specialist, but it is fairly quick and easy.
+Once gingivitis has occurred it is important it is assessed by a professional.
+They can advise on the best course of action to treat and stabilise the active disease, treating gum disease at the earliest stages can prevent further destruction of the tooth supporting tissues.
+Treatment for gingivitis is fairly simple, it starts with reviewing your current methods of bacterial plaque removal and modifying it where required, it is then followed by cleaning plaque and calculus from the gum line.
+It can’t be done at home and requires a session with a professional, but it is not invasive.
 Once the irritants have been removed- usually by scaling or debridement- the patient must take care to prevent the accumulation of plaque.

 If the disease has already spread from the gum to bone, then the condition has become a little more complicated.
 Deeper pockets will have formed around the teeth and the affixation of the teeth to the gums comes under threat.
 This will cause the gums to become separated from the the teeth and lead to the roots become exposed and vulnerable.
-Bleeding gums treatment should start immediately because the problem will only become worse in time as a vicious circle begins.
-Spaces that appear will cause even more food to become stuck, leading to even more bacteria.
-As the areas become increasingly inaccessible, the problem will only become exasperated.
+Bleeding gum treatment should start immediately because the problem will only become worse in time as a vicious circle begins.
+Spaces that appear will cause even more plaque bacteria to accumulate under the gums and the area become increasingly difficult to access.